 PAS 545: Surgery.
-(4 credit hours)
+(3 credit hours)

 In-depth and integrated knowledge about surgical conditions common to primary care practices.
-Instruction for this course will consist of knowledge about surgical principles as well as management of surgical patients.
+Instruction for this course focuses on knowledge of surgical principles as well as comprehensive management of surgical patients.
+It consists of lectures, case studies, hands-on laboratory and practice sessions as well as small group workshops.